ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

    1. The Drawings define the general layout, configuration, routing, pipe size and pipe type.
 The Contract Drawings are not pipe construction or fabrication drawings.
 It is the Contractor’s responsibility to develop the details necessary to construct the piping system, to accommodate the equipment provided, and to provide and install spools, spacers, adapters and connectors for a complete and functional system.
 Flanges and joints in addition to those shown may be necessary to facilitate fabrication and installation.
 All project materials provided by the manufacturers and Contractor shall be pressure rated for the design pressures listed in Section 1.08 of this Specification.
    1. This section includes, but is not limited to:
       1. water mains, temporary bypass piping, tapping tee, joint restraint systems, reducing couplings, insulation unions & couplings, blow-off assembly, fire hydrants, service clamps, corporation ball valves, ball valves, copper tubing and fittings, meter boxes, polyethylene encasement, warning/identification tape, valve cans, water meters, meter boxes, flanged coupling adapters, straight and transition couplings, reducing couplings, blow off assemblies, fire hydrants, fire hydrant elbows, fire hydrant extensions, fire hydrant bolts, field touch up, flange gaskets , bolts, nuts, service clamps, corporation stops, ball valves, copper tubing and fittings, meter boxes, air release valves, polyethylene wrap, warning/identification tape, tracer wire, valve boxes and extension stems, abandonment and removal of existing facilities, and salvage.
-02. REFERENCE STANDARDS**
-   1. Without limiting the generality of other requirements of these Specifications, the work specified herein shall conform to or exceed the requirements of the Building Code, City of Santa Monica Standard Drawings, Standard Greenbook, applicable requirements of the Contract Documents (Special Conditions), and of the following documents to the extent that the provisions of such documents are not in conflict with the requirements of this section; provided, that for Building Codes and Greenbook Standard, the latest editions, as adopted as of the date of award by the Owner having jurisdiction, shall apply to the Work.
+02. REFERENCE STANDARDS*   1.
+Without limiting the generality of other requirements of these Specifications, the work specified herein shall conform to or exceed the requirements of the Building Code, City of Santa Monica Standard Drawings, Standard Greenbook, applicable requirements of the Contract Documents (Special Conditions), and of the following documents to the extent that the provisions of such documents are not in conflict with the requirements of this section; provided, that for Building Codes and Greenbook Standard, the latest editions, as adopted as of the date of award by the Owner having jurisdiction, shall apply to the Work.
    1. The publications listed below form part of this specification to the extent referenced and are referred to in the text by the basic designation only.
 Reference shall be made to the latest edition of said standards unless otherwise called for.
    1. American National Standards Institute (ANSI)
 2. B16.1 Cast iron Pipe Flanges and Flanged Fittings